Hardware and performance¶

 API calls in a single script invocation!

-The average results are:
+The results we’ve got are:

-90000 API calls/hour
+92000+ API calls/hour

-25 requests/second
+25+ requests/second

 Important

-We’ve experimented with an i3.large storage optimized instance which has a
+In the past (v12.0) we’ve also experimented with an i3.large storage optimized instance which has a

 Non-Volatile Memory Express (NVMe) SSD-backed storage optimized for low latency and